The Andromeda Strain

 The Andromeda Strain is a 1969 novel by American writer Michael Crichton, his first novel under his own name and his sixth novel overall.
 It documents the outbreak of a deadly extraterrestrial microorganism in Arizona and the team of scientists investigating it.
 The book is presented as a report from a secret government project involving scientists, and features text-based computer imagery that illustrates the results of various tests on the organism.
-The Andromeda Strain appeared in The New York Times Best Seller list, establishing Michael Crichton as a genre writer, and as an early example of the techno-thriller genre.
+The Andromeda Strain appeared in The New York Times Best Seller list, establishing Michael Crichton as a genre writer, and is an early example of the techno-thriller genre.

 Plot

 A team from an Air Force base is deployed to recover a military satellite that has returned to Earth, but contact is lost abruptly.
 Aerial surveillance reveals that everyone in Piedmont, Arizona, the town closest to where the satellite landed, is dead.
 The duty officer of the base tasked with retrieving the satellite suspects it returned with an extraterrestrial contaminant and recommends activating "Wildfire", a protocol for a government-sponsored team of scientists intended to contain threats of this nature.

 The Wildfire team, led by Dr. Jeremy Stone, believes that the satellite—intentionally designed to capture upper-atmosphere microorganisms for bio-weapon exploitation—returned with a deadly microorganism that kills through nearly instantaneous blood clotting.
 Upon investigating Piedmont, the team discovers the townspeople either died in mid-stride or went "quietly nuts" and committed bizarre suicides.
 Two survivors—the sick, Sterno-addicted, geriatric Peter Jackson and the constantly bawling infant Jamie Ritter—are biological opposites who somehow survived the organism.

 Jackson, Ritter, and the satellite are taken to the secret underground Wildfire laboratory, a secure facility equipped with every known capacity for protection against microorganisms escaping into the environment.
-Wildfire is hidden in a remote area near Flatrock, Nevada, 60 mi from Las Vegas, concealed in the sub-basements of a legitimate Department of Agriculture research station.
+Wildfire is hidden in a remote area near Flatrock, Nevada, 60 mi from Las Vegas, concealed beneath a legitimate Department of Agriculture research station.
 Dr. Mark Hall is the only scientist authorized to disarm the automatic self-destruct mechanism; he is an unmarried, childless male and thus presumed to make the most dispassionate decisions during a crisis.

-Further investigation determined that the deaths were caused by an extraterrestrial microbe transported by a meteor that crashed into the satellite, knocking it from orbit.
+Further investigation determines that the deaths were caused by an extraterrestrial microbe transported by a meteor that crashed into the satellite, knocking it from orbit.
 The microbe contains chemical elements required for terrestrial life (CHNOPS) and appears to have a crystalline structure, but lacks the DNA, RNA, proteins, and amino acids present in terrestrial life, and directly transforms energy to matter with no discernible byproducts.
 The microbe, code-named "Andromeda", mutates with each growth cycle, changing its biological properties.